AdaCore/gnatquilt/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Note that GNATquilt in development mode expects generated files to be in the directory `src/test`.
+If you want to test changes made to GNATquilt, the easiest way is to generate a dhtml report with `gnatcov coverage`, and copy the generated JS files to the `src/test` directory.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.